-Roy Jones is the Executive Director of the Cathy Family Office that resides within Chick-fil-A, Inc. Roy was recruited by Dan Cathy in 2014 to build a dynamic team of professionals to serve not only the family’s multiple households but also Chick-fil-A, Inc. Roy leads the team that is charged with providing a variety of services to the Cathys, including estate planning and administration, financial planning, income and estate tax, private foundation governance, family governance, real property and investment management, risk management, and other services.
-He also serves as the captain of a “Dream Team” of Chick-fil-A leaders and external consultants that is charged with delivering a comprehensive plan and structure for Chick-fil-A to remain privately owned by the Cathy Family for generations to come.
+Most recently, Roy served Chick-fil-A, Inc. as the Executive Director of the Cathy Family Office.
+Roy was recruited by Dan Cathy, the Chairman and CEO, in 2014 to build a dynamic team of professionals to serve both the family’s multiple households and Chick-fil-A, Inc. Roy led the team that provided a variety of services to the Cathy family, including estate planning and administration, financial planning, income and estate tax, private foundation governance, family governance, real property and investment management, risk management, and other services.
+He also served as the captain of a “Dream Team” of Chick-fil-A leaders and external consultants that was charged with delivering a comprehensive plan and structure for Chick-fil-A to remain privately owned by the Cathy Family for generations to come.

 Roy initially honed his family office management skills leading the Family Office of Henry F. “Hank” McCamish from November 1998 through January 2004.
 As part of the McCamish team, Roy served as the Chief Investment Officer, Chief Operating Officer and General Counsel of the McCamish Group.
 He also served as the President of McCamish Foundation.
 The Foundation focused on entrepreneurial investing, with all gains being given to Christian, educational, and humanitarian causes.

 Roy practiced law for 14 years in a firm that he co-founded.
 His practice specialized in commercial real estate transactions and development, private equity, estate planning, deal structure, and financing complex transactions.
 For the last several years of his legal career, Roy functioned as primary advisor to several extraordinary families and gained intimate exposure to the inner workings of private companies, successful families, investment strategies, and intergenerational planning.